PEI Immigration Partnership Program

 Foundational to this work is the recognition that:

 - Immigration is critical for the future of PEI;

 - Inclusion and integration happens within the community;

 - Retention requires an organized and concerted effort by many; and

 - We can do more together!

-While the PIP does not provide direct settlement services to immigrants, it does foster civic engagement opportunities and seeks to strengthen overall settlement outcomes through collaboration with service providers, municipal, and community leaders.
+While the PIP does not provide direct settlement services to immigrants, it does provide advisory and leadership opportunities for new residents, fosters civic engagement, and seeks to strengthen overall settlement outcomes through collaboration with service providers, municipal, and community leaders.
 This work is enabled through partnerships with Municipalities, Immigrant Serving Agencies, Provincial Government (Workforce and Advanced Learning, Island Investment Development Inc., Municipal Affairs, Rural and Regional Development), Federal Government (IRCC, ACOA), and other local, regional, and provincial partners.